aceeliu/aceeliu.github.io/_posts/2025-05-09-tech-terms.md

    A cloud-based model for delivering software applications over the internet.
 Subscription-based and on-demand.

 4. **CRUD**
-   Acronym for Create, Read, Update, Delete—basic operations for persistent storage.
+   Create, Read, Update, Delete—basic operations for persistent storage.

 5. **OTS (Off-the-Shelf)**
    Commercially available hardware or software, ready for immediate use.